chandani-kumari-rru/Forensic-Tools/README.md

 > **Note:** Always verify tool versions, licenses, and acquisition procedures before using any forensic tool in a real investigation.
 Preserve original evidence and work on forensic copies whenever possible.

 ---
-# 🔎 Quick DFIR Tool Selection Guide
+# 🔎 Quick Review Forensic Tools

 | Investigation | Recommended Tools |
 |---|---|